Pixelguin/P4G-CEP-docs/docs/04_reloaded_ii_setup.md

 > If you would like to create a Steam shortcut to launch the game and inject mods, refer to the **Extras** section of the instructions.

 ## Test Run
-We're going to do a test launch of P4G through Reloaded-II to make sure everything works.
+We're going to do a test launch of P4G through Reloaded II to make sure everything works.

 This will also create an empty  `Persona 4 Golden\mods` folder that we'll be working with in a moment.